 Earlier today I was reading a very serious blog post by Renter Girl.
-She discussed a few of the distressed phrases tenants had typed into a search engine to land onto her website.
+She shared a few of the distressed phrases tenants had typed into a search engine to land onto her website.

 Here are some of the searched phrases:

-Unfortunately, I don’t think my sense of humour was shared amongst the others, as everyone else was sympathising with the criticalness of the issue.
-To me, that one search query was like a kid farting during Sunday prayer – it unfastened the entire seriousness.
+Unfortunately, I don’t think my sense of humour was shared amongst Renter Girl or her fanbase, as they were all sympathising with the criticalness of the issue.
+To me, that one search query was like a kid farting during Sunday prayer.

-Irrespective of whether it’s fucking hilarious or not (I’m pretty certain IT IS hilarious), I believe both parties are in the wrong.
-I made that point in the comments section of her blog post, but my view wasn’t a general consensus.
+Irrespective of whether it’s fucking hilarious or not (I’m pretty certain IT IS), if I’m forced to put on my “serious” hat, I would say both parties have reason to reside on the naughty step.
+In my fair defence, I did *try* to make that point in the comments section of her blog post, but I don’t think I was successful.
 Shame.

 My point is…